Facebook Ads Insights Tool

 Detailed observation of presented data

+Legal industry CPMs ran materially above the market this year, showing pronounced spikes in late 2025 and early 2026 and a clear mid-spring trough.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for the Legal industry across all countries compared to the global benchmark.
+This analysis explores ad performance trends for Legal in All countries compared to the global benchmark for Cost per thousand impressions (CPM).

 Insights & analysis of Facebook advertising costs